mackorone/breadth-first-search/README.md

 ## Code

-The code is less than 300 lines and can fit on a single page:
+The code is less than 300 lines and can fit on a single screen:

 ![](https://github.com/mackorone/breadth-first-search/blob/master/code.png)